5jt/Tatin/docs/source/semanticversioning.md

 With the rules of Semantic Versioning in place, if everybody involved acts accordingly and sensibly, updating should be much safer.

-However, things can get pretty complicated even with Semantic Versioning; see the [TatinsLoadAndUpdateStrategy](tatinsloadandupdatestrategy.md).
+However, things can get pretty complicated even with Semantic Versioning; see the [Load and Update Strategy](load-and-update-strategy.md).

 Semantic versioning came into being via this website: